chris-adams-tech/rabb1th0les/content/Cybersecurity/DMARC, DKIM, SPF.md

 * All of the records mentioned above are stored in the `DNS` server (**publicly available**)
 * `DNS` also stores many other types of records; `CNAME`, `A records`, `AAAA records`, `PTR records` (**reverse DNS lookups**).
 * Records are all kept as `DNS TXT records`.
 	* These records can contain any arbitrary text, which is commonly an attack vector.
-See this page for more information: [[quartz/content/Cybersecurity/Abusing DNS Text Records]]
+See this page for more information: [[Abusing DNS Text Records]]

 <div class="neon-line"></div>